allwin199/puppy-raffle-audit/audit-data/report.md

 **Recommended Mitigation:** The easiest recommendation would be to revert if the player is not in the array instead of returning 0.

-You could also reserve the 0th position for any competition, but a better soultion might be to return an `int256` where the function returns `-1` if the player is not active.
+You could also reserve the 0th position for any competition, but a better solution might be to return an `int256` where the function returns `-1` if the player is not active.

 ## Gas